core

 |

-The password of the user to be created. |
+The password for the new user. |

 required |